blakeblackshear/frigate/docs/docs/configuration/genai.md

 ### Supported Models

 You must use a vision capable model with Frigate.
 Current model variants can be found [in their documentation](https://platform.openai.com/docs/models).
-At the time of writing, this includes `gpt-4o`, `gpt-4-turbo`, and `gemini-pro-vision`.
+At the time of writing, this includes `gpt-4o` and `gpt-4-turbo`.

 ### Get API Key